-After analyzing the evolution of FECHAC and the role of Samuel Kalisch, there is a logical question: is FECHAC the same as Kalisch?
+After analyzing the evolution of FECHAC and the prominent role of Samuel Kalisch, there is a logical question: is FECHAC too dependent on the identity of Kalisch?
 Is his leadership indispensable to the organization?
-The answer is no.

-While taking about his role in FECHAC and the eight years he has spent as its leader he makes a joke.
+While talking about his role in FECHAC and the eight years he has spent as its leader he makes a joke.
 "They call me Fidel Kalisch".
-But after observing what this leader has done, one can ask himself this question: what is going to happen when Kalisch retires from FECHAC?
+But after observing what this leader has done, one must ask this question: what is going to happen when Kalisch retires from FECHAC?
 The answer is quite simple.
-If FECHAC's structure and performance is considered, everyone in the organization will miss him but FECHAC will continue its evolution.
+If FECHAC's structure, level of talent and performance is considered, everyone in the organization will miss him but FECHAC will continue its evolution.